lvyitian/briar-gtk/CONTRIBUTING.md

 Briar GTK's main source repository is at [code.briarproject.org/nicoalt/briar-gtk](https://code.briarproject.org/nicoalt/briar-gtk).

-Development happens in the master branch.
+Development happens in the _main_ branch.

 If you need to publish a branch, feel free to do it at any publically-accessible Git hosting service, although code.briarproject.org